mbernier/mbernier.com/my-website/src/content/articles/memorizing-every-detail.md

 ---
 title: "Memorizing every project detail?
 Stop.
-Here's why iteration - and not memory - is your key tool for success."
+Here's why iteration - and not memory - is your key tool for\_success."
-date: 2025-03-24
+date: 2025-03-24T00:00:00.000Z
+categories:
+  - Productivity
+  - Process Improvement
 ---

 Memorizing every project detail?
 Stop.
 Here's why iteration - and not memory - is your key tool for success.